anovakovic01/mainflux/docs/messaging.md

 coap://localhost/channels/<channel_id>/messages?authorization=<thing_auth_key>
 ```

 To send a message, use `POST` request.
+When posting a message you can pass content type in `Content-Format` option.
+In order to send format you should use `format` query parameter.
+Format can have two possible values: `binary` and
+`text`.
 To subscribe, send `GET` request with Observe option set to 0.
 There are two ways to unsubscribe:
   1) Send `GET` request with Observe option set to 1.
   2) Forget the token and send `RST` message as a response to `CONF` message received by the server.